GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Policy Configuration

-The login policy is the one configuration file that configures the bridges behavior.
+The login policy is the one configuration file that configures the bridge's behavior.
 The most simple example of one looks like this and accepts any credential, while forwarding all subject fields to the `access_token`:

 ```JSON
 [